Lorenzo Brown

-Lorenzo Dontez Brown (born August 26, 1990) is an American-born Spanish professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
+Lorenzo D'Ontez Brown Banks (born 26 August 1990) is an American-born naturalized Spanish professional basketball player for Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
+He played college basketball for the NC State Wolfpack and spent several seasons in the National Basketball Association (NBA).
+Born in the United States, he helped lead the Spanish national team to a EuroBasket title in 2022.

 High school career

 Brown initially attended Centennial High School in his native Roswell, Georgia (United States).
 He averaged 20.8 points as a senior and was named a fourth-team Parade All-American and the Georgia 5A player of the Year.
-When he graduated on 2009, he was the No. 36 nationally and the No. 7 shooting guard overall by Rivals.com.
+When he graduated in 2009, he was the No. 36 nationally and the No. 7 shooting guard overall by Rivals.com.
 After he graduated, he attended the Hargrave Military Academy in Chatham, Virginia.

 College career

 Brown, a 6'5" guard, played for NC State from 2010 to 2013.
 He started all three seasons and led the Wolfpack to consecutive NCAA tournament appearances in 2012 and 2013.
 As a junior, Brown averaged 12.4 points and 4.3 rebounds per game and led the Atlantic Coast Conference (ACC) in assists with 7.2 per game.
 At the close of the season, Brown was named second team All-ACC.
 During his college career Brown averaged 11.6 points, 4.2 rebounds, 5.8 assists and 32.6 minutes per game.

 After the 2012–13 season, Brown decided to forgo his final season of college eligibility and declared for the 2013 NBA draft.